cerner/fhir.cerner.com/content/millennium/r4/individuals/related-person.md

 _Implementation Notes_

-* Duplicate relationships will not be returned on a search.
+* Duplicate relationships will only be represented once.

 ### Authorization Types